-Snake plants (Dracaena trifasciata) are known for their rigid leaves that shoot up into the air and easy-care nature.
+Snake plants (Dracaena trifasciata) are known for their rigid leaves that shoot up into the air and their easy-care nature.
 However, sometimes these plants may become limp or floppy.
 Numerous issues can cause a snake plant’s leaves to droop, including overwatering, underwatering, and an improper environment.
-We’re going to cover all the reasons your snake plant may be drooping as well as solutions to help you revive your plant.
+We’ll cover all the reasons your snake plant may be drooping, as well as solutions to help you revive your plant.

 Reasons Your Snake Plant is Drooping – The Essentials

 All types of snake plants may droop for numerous reasons, but most of these relate to water and drainage.
 Both underwatering and overwatering can lead a snake plant’s leaves to become floppy.
 Therefore, it’s essential to choose the proper soil and water only when the soil is dry.